Sumanois/Coursera_Capstone/README.md

 # Coursera_Capstone
-Repository for the Project in Coorsera by Israel Sumano
+Repository for the Project in Coursera by Israel Sumano